Metering service charge

-MSCs are not new and were previously included in the Supply Charge shown on a customer's electricity bill.
+MSCs aren't new and were previously included in the Supply Charge shown on your electricity bill.
 The Supply Charge is associated with the cost to provide and maintain a physical connection to your premises (including poles, wires, cables and associated costs).

 For more information on MSC visit our Frequently Asked Questions.

 On 1 December 2017 the electricity industry introduced Power of Choice reforms.
 This requires all new electricity meters for residential and small business customers to be Type 4 digital meters, and older-style meters to be phased out over time.
 The new digital meters will give you more control in managing electricity usage.

 Under the new arrangements we're no longer responsible for installing electricity meters as they're subject to contestability (competition).

 You now need to contact your electricity retailer for all requests relating to the installation, update or maintenance of metering services.